thycotic/privman-docs/install/agents/agent-inst-mac.md

 The Bundled macOS Agent is a DMG + PKG file.
 You can use this Mac agent installer directly on individual endpoints for testing or production environments.

-To install the Thycotic agents on a single testing machine, follow these steps:
+To install the agent software on a single testing machine, follow these steps:

 1. Go to [Agent Downloads](https://tmsnuget.thycotic.com/software/Agents/ThycoticManagementAgent-10.6.20.dmg) and download the Privilege Manager Mac Agent.
 1. Run the Bundled Mac Agent DMG + PKG Installer on the computer you want to manage.